Outdoor Water Use and Restrictions

 Before applying nematodes for grub or chinch bug control, you need to request a permit for extra watering time.

-Each property can only request one watering permit for nematodes in a calendar year.
+Each property can request one watering permit per calendar year when applying nematodes between May 31 and September 30.
 Printed permits are not provided for nematodes.
+If you need to change your application date, please let us know.

 To apply for a permit, you'll need:

-- Your name, address, postal code, phone number.
+• Your name, address, postal code, phone number, email address

-- From day 2 to 6 after nematode application – water from 5:30 to 10 a.m. and/or 7 to 11 p.m. following the manufacturer's instructions.
+• From day two to six after nematode application – water from 5:30 to 10 a.m. and/or 7 to 11 p.m. following the manufacturer's instructions.

 Smart watering tips

-- Watering early in the morning is best for your grass and gardens.
+• Watering early in the morning is best.
 Midday wind and hot sun will evaporate the water meant for your plants.

 Choose a water wise garden